Engine Specialists | Servicing and Repairs | Brisbane

 We also converted the van from auto to manual, adding in a four-speed box and hydraulic clutch kit.
 All in all, a great nostalgic package perfectly suited to a ‘70s era van.

 Chevrolet L98 Winch Truck Engine

 This one was a genuine custom race engine build.
-The brief from the customer was to rebuild the L98 into a powerful, reliable and flexible engine suitable for this unique category (see https://www.wtc4x4.com.au for details).
+The brief from the customer was to rebuild the L98 into a powerful, reliable and flexible engine suitable for this unique category.
 For reliability, we went with King engine bearings, SRP forged pistons, Chev LS7 O.E. lifters and Lunati pushrods.
 We retained the rocker arms that were supplied with the engine.
 The good people at Crow Cams helped us fulfil the power and flexibility brief by supplying us with an “unlisted” grind designed to deliver strong torque across the rev range.
-A lot of time and care went into this engine.
-Check out our blog at to read about what goes into building an engine like this one.
+A lot of time and care went into this engine which paid off for owners.

 Nissan Navara ZD30

 We’ve done quite a few ZD30s, both for Patrols and Navaras.
 And other than the gear driven fuel pump set-up, they are a fairly straight-forward engine to rebuild.
 But the biggest problem with these old engines is the direct injection fuel pump.
 They don’t age very well and lose their ability to correctly time the injection pulse, causing excessive cylinder pressures that crack cylinder heads and burn pistons.
 And this is exactly what happened to this engine.